A Double Auction for Charging Scheduling among Vehicles Using DAG-Blockchains: Acknowledgment

 \ifCLASSOPTIONcaptionsoff

 \fi

-\begin{IEEEbiography}[{ }]{Jianxiong Guo} is a Ph.D. candidate in the Department of Computer Science at the University of Texas at Dallas.
-He received his B.S. degree in Energy Engineering and Automation from South China University of Technology in 2015 and M.S. degree in Chemical Engineering from University of Pittsburgh in 2016.
-His research interests include social networks, data mining, IoT application, blockchain, and combinatorial optimization. \end{IEEEbiography}
+\begin{IEEEbiography}[{ }]{Jianxiong Guo} received his Ph.D. degree from the Department of Computer Science, University of Texas at Dallas, Richardson, TX, USA, in 2021, and his B.E. degree from the School of Chemistry and Chemical Engineering, South China University of Technology, Guangzhou, China, in 2015.
+He is currently an Assistant Professor with the Advanced Institute of Natural Sciences, Beijing Normal University, and also with the Guangdong Key Lab of AI and Multi-Modal Data Processing, BNU-HKBU United International College, Zhuhai, China.
+He is a member of IEEE/ACM/CCF.
+He has published more than 40 peer-reviewed papers and been the reviewer for many famous international journals/conferences.
+His research interests include social networks, wireless sensor networks, combinatorial optimization, and machine learning. \end{IEEEbiography}

-\begin{IEEEbiography}[{ }]{Xingjian Ding} received the BE degree in electronic information engineering from Sichuan University, Sichuan, China, in 2012.
-He received the M.S. degree in software engineering from Beijing Forestry University, Beijing, China, in 2017.
-Currently, he is working toward the PhD degree in the School of Information, Renmin University of China, Beijing, China.
-His research interests include wireless rechargeable sensor networks algorithm, design and analysis, and blockchain. \end{IEEEbiography}
+\begin{IEEEbiography}[{ }]{Xingjian Ding} received his B.E. degree in electronic information engineering from Sichuan University in 2012 and M.S. degree in software engineering from Beijing Forestry University in 2017.
+He obtained his Ph.D. degree from the School of Information, Renmin University of China in 2021.
+He is currently an assistant professor at the School of Software Engineering, Beijing University of Technology.
+His research interests include wireless rechargeable sensor networks, approximation algorithms design and analysis, and blockchain. \end{IEEEbiography}

 \begin{IEEEbiography}[{ }]{Weili Wu} received the Ph.D. and M.S. degrees from the Department of Computer Science, University of Minnesota, Minneapolis, MN, USA, in 2002 and 1998, respectively.
 She is currently a Full Professor with the Department of Computer Science, The University of Texas at Dallas, Richardson, TX, USA.
 Her research mainly deals in the general research area of data communication and data management.
 Her research focuses on the design and analysis of algorithms for optimization problems that occur in wireless networking environments and various database systems. \end{IEEEbiography}